charlottewright/Polyommatus_atlantica_MS/4_W_chromosomes/README.md

 [alignments](<https://github.com/charlottewright/P_atlantica_genome/tree/main/4_W_chromosomes/alignments>)

 Code used to generate alignments of the W chromosomes to the other sequences in the genome of *P. atlantica*.
+Alignments are plotted using the pafr package in R using an R script (analyse_minimap2_alignments.R).

 [oxford_plot](<https://github.com/charlottewright/P_atlantica_genome/tree/main/4_W_chromosomes/oxford_plot>)